Mens straight hair tips

 It is vital that anyone with a tricky crown be it single or double or a cowslick approach their haircut with a plan.
 The general rule of thumb is to leave these areas longer or cut them shorter to allow for the growth pattern.

-This is something that is often very difficult for guys as some stylists/barbers are more bothered about making a sale then showing how to achieve a desired look at home.
+This is something that is often very difficult for guys as some stylists/barbers are more bothered about making a sale than showing how to achieve the desired look at home.
 The main thing to remember when styling your hair would be to blow-dry your hair first.
 This will set your hair and allow the styling product to get into the hair.
 If you imagine the inside of your hair is like a spring.
 When dry the spring stays solid, this is because hydrogen bonds keep the hair in place.
-These hydrogen bonds are broken down by water, once broken down this will allow the hair to settle into its natural state if not manipulated into place by a blow-dry.
+These hydrogen bonds are broken down by the water, once broken down this will allow the hair to settle into its natural state if not manipulated into place by a blow-dry.
 A great example of this is when ladies go out with straightened hair, if there is no protection spray on their hair then moisture will get into the hair and allow the hair to go back to its natural state.

-Fortunately for yourself you will not need to go through the tiresome routine of straightening your hair simply blow-dry into what way your hair naturally wants to go and use a product like “Pall Mall Barbers Pliable Clay” this gives a natural look and can be manipulated throughout the day without plastering your hair in product.
+Fortunately for yourself, you will not need to go through the tiresome routine of straightening your hair simply blow-dry into what way your hair naturally wants to go and use a product like “Pall Mall Barbers Pliable Clay” this gives a natural look and can be manipulated throughout the day without plastering your hair in product.

 Preparation prevents poor performance!

 Google search terms like Short textured haircuts and Men’s short back and sides straight hair.
 Click on images and save them to your phone or print them off.
 Then take these along to your good salon guide registered barber shop/salon and ask their opinion.